PaoloLRinaldi/read_write_binary_python_dummies/README.md

 # read_write_binary_python
-A simple, intuitive and vary little library to read and write binary files
+A simple, intuitive and very little library to read and write binary files.